AP* Retreat / APNG joint meeting

 6.2 WIDE project - by Jun Murai

 WIDE is a domestic research body running in Japan.
-WIDE has many liaison relationships with
+WIDE has many liaison relationships

 other organizations all over the world.
-The liaison with APAN groups is very helpful for WIDE
+The liaison with APAN groups is very

 in getting the status report from those groups or sharing the results.